Religious views of Adolf Hitler: Hitler on Christianity and "positive Christianity"

 In light of later developments, Rees notes, "The most persuasive explanation of [Hitler's] statements is that Hitler, as a politician, simply recognised the practical reality of the world he inhabited ...
 Had Hitler distanced himself or his movement too much from Christianity it is all but impossible to see how he could ever have been successful in a free election.
 Thus his relationship in public to Christianity – indeed his relationship to religion in general – was opportunistic.
 There is no evidence that Hitler himself, in his personal life, ever expressed any individual belief in the basic tenets of the Christian church".
 Richard Evans considers that the gap between Hitler's public and private pronouncements was due to a desire not to cause a quarrel with the churches that might undermine national unity.

 In 1932, Hitler came up with the name German Christians (Deutsche Christen) for a pro-Nazi group within Protestantism.
 "Hitler saw the relationship in political terms.
 He was not a practicing Christian, but had somehow succeeded in masking his own religious skepticism from millions of German voters", wrote Overy, who considered that Hitler found the arrangement useful for a time, but ultimately expected Christianity to wilt and die before "the advances of science".
 In this early period, the "German Christian" movement sought to make the Protestant churches in Germany an instrument of Nazi policy.
 Adherents promoted notions of racial superiority and race destiny.
 Hitler backed the formal establishment of the "German Christians" in 1932.
-It was nationalistic and anti-Semitic and some of its radicals called for repudiation of the Old Testament (the Hebrew Scriptures) and the Pauline epistles of the New Testament – because of their Jewish authorship.
+It was nationalistic and antisemitic and some of its radicals called for repudiation of the Old Testament (the Hebrew Scriptures) and the Pauline epistles of the New Testament – because of their Jewish authorship.

 Hitler's movement was not united on questions of religion.
 The consensus among historians is that Nazism as a whole was either unrelated to Christianity or actively opposed to it.
 Use of the term "positive Christianity" in the Nazi Party Program of the 1920s is generally regarded as a tactical measure, rooted in politics rather than religious conviction.
 Author Steigmann-Gall has put forward a minority interpretation, that positive Christianity had an "inner logic" and been "more than a political ploy".
 He believes Hitler saw Jesus as an Aryan opponent of the Jews.
 Though anti-Christians later fought to "expunge Christian influence from Nazism" and the movement became "increasingly hostile to the churches", Steigmann-Gall wrote that even in the end, it was not "uniformly anti-Christian".